political-memory/django-parltrack-votes/README.md

 European part vote related code and models extracted from [memopol](https://memopol.lqdn.fr) [code base](https://gitorious.org/memopol2-0).

+Votes data of the European Parliament importation (from [parltrack](https://parltrack.euwiki.org)) and models extracted from [memopol](https://memopol.lqdn.fr) [code base](https://gitorious.org/memopol2-0).

-This contains the models needed to work with Votes and also the script to match between MEPs and votes data.
+This contains the models needed to work with Votes, the script to import if from parltrack and also the script to match between MEPs and votes data.

 Dependancies
 ============